ericwang24/alfred-octopress/README.md

 octopress-alfred
 ================

-Alfred workflow for octopress,including rake new_post, rake generate and other utility.
+Alfred workflow for octopress,including rake new_post, opening blog folder in terminal and opening posts floder in Finder.